1. PHOTOSYNTHESIS AND RESPIRATION

 exacerbates the problem

-Barring putting a halt to development, the only feasible course appears to be carbon sequestration, i.e., extracting carbon from the atmosphere and depositing it somewhere out of sight.
-This will accomplish the same feat as if we had somehow developed a way of producing artificial plants.
-Yet technically and economically feasible carbon sequestration remains a long way from being a solution to this intensely human predicament.
+Barring putting a halt to development, a feasible course appears to be carbon sequestration, i.e., extracting carbon from the atmosphere and depositing it somewhere out of sight.
+This would accomplish the same feat as humans had somehow developed a way of producing artificial plants.
+Yet technically and economically feasible carbon sequestration remains a long way from being a practical solution to this intensely human predicament.

 1 Cloud, P., and A. Gibor.
 1970.